LudovicLeGuen/le_patissier/README.md

 Welcome to le Patissier.
 This website constitutes the 5th and last portfolio project of Code Institute in order to be graduated from their Academy.
 This project uses Django, Javascript (jQuery), Python, CSS3, Bootstap and obviously HTML5 in ordee to build this eCommerce application.
 This website is a B2C platform allowing users to purchase professional pastry tools. <br>
-Le patissier is built on products lists, browsable categories, product details, shopping basket and payments.
+Le patissier is built on products lists, browsable categories, product details, shopping basket and payments. <br>
 On top of it, the site owners inntend to create a strong marketing campaign based on Facebook and Youtube.

 ![Le Patissier on devices](assets/readme-files/wheel-of-fortune.PNG)